 Due to structural concerns, the Long Branch Bridge east of Maryville on US Route 136 is now closed.
 Contractors from Phillips Hardy, Inc., working with MoDOT, closed the bridge to all traffic May 11.
 Crews have been carefully monitoring the existing bridge during construction and noted stress fractures in the existing bridge girders which prompted

 The city-wide cleanup will be from Monday, May 16 to Monday, May 23 in Skidmore.

 Presiding Commissioner Bill Walker called the meeting of the Nodaway County Commission to order at the commissioner’s office.
-In attendance: Walker, Chris Burns, Scott Walk, associate commissioners, and Melinda Patton, county clerk.
-Burns made a motion to approve the agenda as presented.
+In attendance: Walker, Chris Burns and Scott Walk, associate commissioners and Melinda Patton, county clerk.
+Walk made a motion to approve the agenda as presented.
 The motion passed.
 Walk made a motion to approve prior commission minutes

 Beautiful weather greeted graduates at Nodaway-Holt on May 7 and Northeast Nodaway and West Nodaway on May 8.

 The Elmo Fish Fry will be serving from 5 to 7 pm, Saturday, May 14 at the Elmo Community Building.
 Indoor seating or carryout is available.
 The menu is fried fish, chicken, potatoes, salads and drink.
 Cost is $12 for ages 12 and up; children 11 and under are $5.
 Money raised goes to community

 Missouri Governor Mike Parson flew into Maryville May 6 to tour the Northwest Technical School.
 Maryville Superintendent Becky Albrecht greeted the governor prior to the tour where the engineering curriculum was emphasized with the Project Lead The Way program.
 Keaton Stone, a junior who is part of the robotics team, demonstrated to the honored guest